Tax & Accountancy

 Your digital records must include:

 These records must be preserved digitally for at least seven years.
-Fortunately, modern landlord software makes this straightforward, with document storage and automated categorisation replacing manual filing systems.
+Modern landlord software makes this straightforward, with document storage and automated categorisation replacing manual filing systems.

 Quarterly reporting replaces annual returns

 If you have both rental income and sole trader income, you'll need separate quarterly updates for each.
-This means eight submissions per year.
+This means up to eight submissions per year.
 Overseas rental income must also be reported separately.

 Making Tax Digital compatible software is required

 You cannot submit quarterly updates or your final declaration using paper forms or basic spreadsheets.
-MTD requires landlords to keep financial records and complete tax returns on compatible software.
+MTD requires landlords to keep financial records and complete submissions using compatible software.

-HMRC maintains a list of approved Making Tax Digital for Income Tax software providers.
-Options range from general accounting packages like Xero, QuickBooks, and Sage but you might find these hard to use.
-There are also landlord-specific platforms.
+HMRC maintains a list of approved MTD software for landlords.
+Options range from general accounting packages like Xero, QuickBooks, and Sage to landlord-specific platforms.
+For a full breakdown of the available options including free tiers and bridging software, see our guide to the best MTD software for landlords.
 For small landlords managing rental property alongside other commitments, choosing software designed for your needs matters.

 How does Making Tax Digital work in practice?

-Understanding the mechanics helps demystify Making Tax Digital.
-Throughout the tax year, you use your chosen Making Tax Digital software to record every transaction.
-Rent received, maintenance costs, insurance premiums, allowable expenses, and so on.
-Your software keeps these records digitally and securely.
+Throughout the tax year, you use your chosen Making Tax Digital software to record every transaction, rent received, maintenance costs, insurance premiums, allowable expenses, and so on.
+Your landlord software keeps these records digitally and securely.

-After four quarterly updates, a final tax demand is produced, which replaces the need for a Self Assessment return.
-This final declaration pulls together all your quarterly data, adds any other income sources, and produces your definitive tax bill.
+After four quarterly updates, you complete a final declaration, which pulls together all your quarterly data, adds any other income sources, and produces your definitive tax bill.

 For landlords below the £90,000 income threshold, simplified reporting is available.
 Rather than itemising every expense category, you can report total income and total expenses, reducing administrative burden while maintaining compliance.